japanjeff/MarkItDown/README.md

     > MarkItDown.exe README.md examples.md

+To process all the Markdown files in a directory you can do:

+    > MarkItDown.exe *.md

 Here's the doc string you'll get if you invoke MarkItDown with the `-h` option:

     Generates HTML files based on the contents of the Markdown files provided